Canada in the Korean War: Background

-When the Korean People's Army crossed into South Korea on 25 June 1950, they advanced for the capital Seoul, which fell in less than a week.
+When the KPA crossed into South Korea on 25 June 1950, they advanced for the capital Seoul, which fell in less than a week.

 North Korea's forces continued toward the port of Pusan, a strategic goal and the seat of the ROK government.
 The Korean People's Army conquered all of Korea except for this tiny enclave at the end of the peninsula.
 The war was nearly won by the DPRK.
 In two days, the United States offered assistance and the United Nations Security Council asked its members to help repel the North Korean attack.
 Canada, the United States, Australia, United Kingdom, New Zealand, South Africa, India, the Philippines, Ethiopia, France, and other countries sent troops to Korea under a United Nations security council resolution.